In this post, I would like to cover the Explore page in Log Intelligence. Read on to learn more!

 IMPORTANT: What operations you are allowed to do depends on your role.
 I will cover roles in a future post.

 Whew, that was a lot of material for one post!
-As you can see, the Explore page provides a ton functionality.
-With it, you should be able to easily troubleshoot your environment and get to root cause analysis.
+As you can see, the Explore page provides a ton of functionality.
+With it, you should be able to troubleshoot your environment and get to root cause analysis easily.
 What do you think of the Explore page?